inscidar/inscidar/criticality.md

           if (columnIndex === 10 && cell.startsWith('http')) {
             const a = document.createElement('a');
             a.href = cell;
+            a.setAttribute('aria-label', 'Visit Deque University explanation');
+            a.tabIndex = 0
             a.textContent = cell;
             td.appendChild(a);
           } else {